-Whether I specifically write of what I know or not, my soul is represented—even captured—in my writings.
+Whether I specifically write of what I know or not, my soul is represented, even captured, in my writings.
 The writer in amber.
 Whether I intend it or not, my choice of subject, my approach to it, the words I put in, the words I leave out, all stamp any work I make as mine.
 The more I write, the more obvious—and unavoidable— it becomes.

-The first book was all about that, disguised as photography.
+My first book was all about that, disguised as photography.
 As I wrote, though, I could sense the shift toward a clearer theme.
 The second book, unfinished, ten times more complex, is definitely about both the art and craft that contribute to the process.
 The Homer play, barely begun; and there’s still another play that hasn’t yet coalesced out of primordial soup, about an imagined meeting under Italian skies between those bad boys, Caravaggio and De Vere.

 What does all this mean for me?
 What do I know now that I didn’t know before?
 And where do I go from here?